reframe-hpc/reframe/docs/advanced.rst

   self.build_system.max_concurrency = 4

-otherwise, if you do not want limit the build concurrency, :attr:`max_concurrency` has to be set to :class:`None` as follows:
+otherwise, if you do not want to limit the build concurrency, :attr:`max_concurrency` has to be set to :class:`None` as follows:

 .. code-block:: python